xBFreEnergy/xBFreE/docs/mmpbsa/output.md

 in a folder presents several problems.
 First, since it is generated in the same folder as the input files, it is hard to use them.
 Second, because of the large number, it becomes problematic to find a specific file.
 Lastly, folders with many files are not easy to handle for the GUI of operating systems due to indexing.
-Of all the above, we decided to make some changes to the project structure.
-Now, a folder called xBFReE_RESULTS is generated in the working folder.
-Inside this, a folder is generated for each type of calculation, currently only mmpbsa, which contains all the temporary files.
-Since they are isolated, the `_GMXMMPBSA_` prefix is not required.
+Therefore, we decided to make some changes in the working directory structure.
+Now, a folder called xBFReE_RESULTS is generated and then a folder is generated for each type of calculation, currently only mmpbsa, which contains all the temporary files.
+Since they are isolated, the `_GMXMMPBSA_` prefix is no longer required.

 ```bash  title="WDIR structure for xbfree gmx_MMPBSA"
 .